Disclaimer and Evidentiary Explainer of Statements About Dating - App Risk and Harm

 Criminal background screening is a reasonable risk-reduction measure that can identify known indicators of potential harm and reduce preventable exposure.
 It does not detect all dangerous individuals, predict future conduct with certainty, or guarantee member safety.
 Good faith risk reduction is transparent, relies on reasonable process, gathers feedback, and aspires toward continuous improvement.

-Background screening should be accompanied by identity verification, privacy protections, procedures for correcting inaccurate records, individualized review, consideration of recency and relevance, and safeguards against automatic or discriminatory exclusion.
+Background screening should include identity verification, privacy protections, procedures for correcting inaccurate records, individualized review, consideration of recency and relevance, and safeguards against automatic or discriminatory exclusion.

 Psychological and Behavioral Screening

-Reliable, valid, and useful psychological or behavioral screening may also reduce foreseeable harm, but only when the screening is appropriate for its stated purpose.
+Reliable, valid, and useful psychological or behavioral screening may, like a background check, reduce foreseeable harm, but only when the screening is appropriate for its stated purpose.

 A screening instrument is: